radareorg/iaito/docs/source/building.rst

    cmake --build build

 .. note::
-If you want to use Cutter with another version of radare2 you can omit ``-DCUTTER_USE_BUNDLED_RADARE2=ON``.
-Note that using a version of radare2 which isn't the version Cutter is using can cause issues and the compilation might fail.
+If you want to use r2cutter with another version of radare2 you can omit ``-DCUTTER_USE_BUNDLED_RADARE2=ON``.
+Note that using a version of radare2 which isn't the version r2cutter is using can cause issues and the compilation might fail.

 .. note::

-   If you are interested in building Cutter with support for Python plugins, Syntax Highlighting, Crash Reporting and more, please look at the full list of `CMake Building Options`_.
+   If you are interested in building r2cutter with support for Python plugins, Syntax Highlighting, Crash Reporting and more, please look at the full list of `CMake Building Options`_.

-After the build process is complete, you should have the ``Cutter`` executable in the **build** dir.
+After the build process is complete, you should have the ``r2cutter`` executable in the **build** dir.
-You can now execute Cutter like this:
+You can now execute r2cutter like this:

 .. code:: sh

-   ./build/Cutter
+   ./build/r2cutter

 Building on Windows